ashokreddy1613/devops/kubernetes/node-express-kubernetes/cluster-ingress-app.md

 ```bash
 brew install awscli
 ```
+A command-line tool to manage AWS services like EC2, S3, IAM, EKS, CloudFormation, etc.

 ### 1.2 Install kubectl
 ```bash
 brew install kubectl
 ```
+kubectl is the command-line tool to interact with Kubernetes clusters.

 ### 1.3 Install eksctl
 ```bash
 brew install eksctl
 ```
+eksctl is a command-line tool that makes it easy to create, manage, and delete AWS EKS (Elastic Kubernetes Service) clusters.
 ---

 ## 2. Configure AWS CLI